HavierHeng/kali-oscp-docker/README.md

 ## Setup

+> Warning: Kali Linux Desktop is large.
+Expect a few GB of space free.
+With docker's default configuration, it will try to put the docker images into `/var/lib/docker` which is on your root partition.
+If this is not desired, you have to stop docker and modiy its `/etc/docker/daemon.json` to point to another "data-root"

 Install docker compose (apt-based e.g Debian and Ubuntu): `sudo apt update && sudo apt install docker-compose-plugin`

 Build and run container: `docker-compose up -d`

 Default login password for ssh and novnc: `P@ssw0rd`